 - Special Collections Coin Collections (Direct Link)

-- Furman Family Letters (including letters from James C. Furman and Richard Furman) (Direct Link)
+- Richard Furman and James C. Furman Collection (including letters from James C. Furman and Richard Furman) (Direct Link)

 - Greenville Woman's College Collection - includes catalogues, postcards, and glass plate negatives (Direct Link)